english-blog/english-blog.github.io/_posts/2013-05-13-indian-toilet-vs-western-toilet.md

 ### What's Next

 * Install an Indian toilet (or any eastern type squatting toilet) in your home.
-(Best &amp; Recommended)
-* Use a Squat Toilet Utility like Squatty Potty.You don't need to pay so much for a simple device.
+* Use a Squat Toilet Utility like Squatty Potty.
+You don't need to pay so much for a simple device.
 There are cheaper alternatives available in the market.
 Just google.
 I never used this personally.
 So, I cannot comment on this.
 Just try, if you cannot do option 1.